 My research boss let me leave early for my interview, as if she were more concerned about it than I was.
 She even sent me a text of encouragement.

 When I got the email- when I got admitted- the tears came.

 Might as well write a post, right?

-The defining moment yesterday: I carried the laundry basket in my arms and walked across the hallway- a picture of the birth canal.
+The defining moment yesterday: I carried the laundry basket in my arms and walked across the hallway; a picture of the birth canal.
 I thought: twenty one years ago today, I was a singularity.
 From where there was no consciousness, I was brought to life.
 And here I am with the fullness of moments, strings of thoughts and feelings, present and past knit together.
-Here is a snapshot of life: moving forward daily, through to the end of the hallway.
-Making my way to a graceful exit.
+Here is a snapshot of life as I moved forward through to the end of the hallway, making my way to a graceful exit.

 What do I do with a day of affirmations?
 Shouldn’t I have felt happier?
 Why wasn’t I able to embrace the love I was receiving?
 Somehow I couldn’t tap into the authenticity of people’s messages.
 I think I’ve always had this erroneous idea that I must strive in order to be loved- that I must give more in order to deserve kindness.
 If I truly understood their hearts for a moment – the thoughts of my brother, my sister, my best friends and my acquaintances about me – I’d be brought to tears.

 I think we must remind ourselves of the absolute reality that we are intrinsically valuable.
 God only makes remarkable creatures and He delights in me.
 He likes me, no matter what I do- just because I am.